-Original: Danish, Dutch, English, French, Finnish, German, Greek, Italian, Portuguese, Spanish, Swedish
+Original: Danish, Dutch, English, Finnish, French, German, Greek, Italian, Portuguese, Spanish, Swedish

-Protocol Additional to the Agreement between the United Kingdom of Great Britain and Northern Ireland, the European Atomic Energy Community and the International Atomic Energy Agency for the Application of Safeguards in the United Kingdom of Great Britain and Northern Ireland in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons
+Protocol Additional to the Agreement between France, the European Atomic Energy Community and the International Atomic Energy Agency for the Application of Safeguards in France

-- 1. The text of the Protocol Additional to the Agreement between the United Kingdom of Great Britain and Northern Ireland, the European Atomic Energy Community and the International Atomic Energy Agency for the Application of Safeguards in the United Kingdom of Great Britain and Northern Ireland in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons1 is reproduced in the Annex to this document for the information of all Members.
+- 1. The text of the Protocol Additional to the Agreement between France, the European Atomic Energy Community and the International Atomic Energy Agency for the Application of Safeguards in France1 is reproduced in the Annex to this document for the information of all Members.
 The Additional Protocol was approved by the Board of Governors on 11 June 1998.
 It was signed in Vienna on 22 September 1998. - 2.
-Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 30 April 2004, the date on which the Agency received written notification that the European Atomic Energy Community and the United Kingdom had met their respective internal requirements for entry into force.
+Pursuant to Article 16 of the Additional Protocol, the Protocol entered into force on 30 April 2004, the date on which the Agency received written notification that the European Atomic Energy Community and France had met their respective internal requirements for entry into force.

-1 Reproduced in document INFCIRC/263
+1 Reproduced in document INFCIRC/290

-PROTOCOL ADDITIONAL
+PROTOCOL ADDITIONAL TO THE AGREEMENT BETWEEN FRANCE, THE EUROPEAN ATOMIC ENERGY COMMUNITY AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE

-TO THE AGREEMENT BETWEEN THE UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND, THE EUROPEAN ATOMIC ENERGY COMMUNITY AND THE INTERNATIONAL ATOMIC ENERGY AGENCY FOR THE APPLICATION OF SAFEGUARDS IN THE UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND IN CONNECTION WITH THE TREATY ON THE NON-PROLIFERATION OF NUCLEAR WEAPONS
+APPLICATION OF SAFEGUARDS IN FRANCE